 Lifestyle and home remedies

-Even though there is little formal research to show the efficacy of these self-care remedies, they help many women manage their breast pain.
-Some may be worth a try:
+Even though there is little research to show the effectiveness of these self-care remedies, some may be worth a try:

-If you try a supplement for breast pain, stop taking it after two or three months if you don't notice any improvement in your breast pain.
+If you try a supplement for breast pain, stop taking it if you don't notice any improvement in your breast pain after a few months.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.